 *This post may contain affiliate links.
 That means that I make a few pennies if you make a qualifying purchase through my links in a timely manner.
 It doesn’t cost you anything, but it does help me spend my time providing you with resources like this instead of finding a real job.
 You can read my full disclosure here.
 It’s pretty anticlimactic.

 Also, please note that I am not a doctor or nutritionist.
-If anything I say sounds crazy, consult someone with a degree in this shit.
+If anything I say sounds crazy, consult a doctor or IBCLC.
 You should never make major life decisions off of a blog anyways.

 HOW DOES YOUR BREASTFEEDING DIET AFFECT YOUR BABY?